Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Product Carbon Footprint Analyst

-Where the real pressure is playing out
+Where the real demand is playing out

 The ripple effect across the value chain